marekt77/BirdWatcher/README.md

 All three modules are running on the Raspian, and the document contains the instructions on how to install and configure the base image for use in all three.

+Instructions on building the BirdWatcher Device can be found in the project's [Wiki](https://github.com/marekt77/BirdWatcher/wiki).

 ---

 ## Installing and Configuring